 This is a feature many manufacturers now add officially onto their devices.
 Ever since 2012 though, I’ve always found myself wanting to know the network speed whether I’m using a PC or a phone.
 I get anxious when something is slow to load and I can’t determine how slow it is exactly.
 Anxious is probably a stronger word but some of you will know what I mean.
 With an app called Net Speed Monitor (64-bit), you can enjoy internet speed meter on your Windows 10 PC.

 That’s how I came across Net Speed Monitor for Windows which is essentially a bandwidth monitoring tool.
 Bandwidth monitoring is something that Windows 10 has built-in so that kind of makes such tools pointless.
 But Net Speed Monitor, as you may have guessed, also displays your network speed on the Windows Taskbar.
 The bandwidth monitoring could just be an added bonus, in case you’d like to match the numbers calculated by Windows 10 against something.
-Net Speed Monitor doesn’t work outright on Windows 10 though.
-Here’s how you can install and set it up.
+Net Speed Monitor doesn’t work out right on Windows 10 though.

 - Click OK and double-click on the .msi file to launch the installer.

 - Follow the installation wizard and install the application.

 - Once installed, you will be asked to select your Network Interface from a drop-down menu.
 This is usually the option with the name of your PC’s WiFi chip manufacturer.
 If you are not sure about this, just take your best guess.
 You can change this later.

 Steps to get Internet Speed Meter on Windows 10

 - Even though you just installed it, you won’t see any network speed on your taskbar just yet.
 Right-click on an empty space on your taskbar and select Toolbars > NetSpeedMonitor.